CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-publisher-impressions.md

 ## Returned fields

-The method returns a JSON object with several impressions.
+The method returns a JSON object with several impressions stored in the 'data' field.
 For each impression the following information is available:

 * **ID**: The ID of the impression.
 * **timestamp**: The timestamp of the impression.